Heat Networks Delivery Unit: Round 13 open to applications

 HNDU support does not provide funding for commercialisation costs and costs associated with the construction, operation and maintenance of a heat network.
-The Heat Networks Investment Project (HNIP) is a £320m capital investment programme providing support for the capital costs of heat networks.
+The Green Heat Network Fund is a £288 million capital investment programme providing support for the capital costs of heat networks.

-Local authorities apply for HNDU support through bidding rounds.
+Local authorities and other eligible organisations apply for HNDU support through bidding rounds.
 All bids are reviewed by HNDU assessors before final recommendations are approved by a panel of financial, commercial and policy specialists.

 Grant funding is provided to successful local authorities under Section 31 of the Local Government Act and other applicants under Section 98 of the National Environment and Rural Communities Act 2006.
 Eligible costs are defined as externally commissioned consultancy costs for heat network development work.
 HNDU funding comprises no more than 67% of eligible costs, with the exception of project management costs which may be fully funded by HNDU for public sector applicants and registered social landlords – please see published Round 13 guidance.

 If successful, each local authority is supported by a team of specialists within HNDU.
 Other applicant organisations will receive HNDU specialist support to the extent it is assessed necessary by either the applicant or HNDU and sufficient resource is available.

-For details on how to apply, please see the HNDU Round 10 guidance.
+For details on how to apply, read the HNDU Round 13 guidance:

-We are now publishing a quarterly HNDU project pipeline with accompanying spreadsheet summary.
+We publish a quarterly HNDU project pipeline with accompanying spreadsheet summary.